-Cryogenmash is Russia’s largest operator in the production of air separation technologies and equipment, the supply of industrial gases, together with the development of comprehensive solutions for processing casing-head gas, natural gas and LNG.
-In Russia, about 80 percent of annual technical gas production of uses Cryogenmash technologies.
+Cryogenmash is Russia’s largest operator in the production of air separation technologies and equipment, the supply of industrial gases, together with the development of comprehensive solutions for natural gas and LNG.
+In Russia, about 70 percent of annual technical gas production uses Cryogenmash technologies.

 Production quality and safety are company priorities.
-Cryogenmash has required licenses from Rostekhnadzor and the Federal Space Agency and also ISO9001:2008, ASME and AQSIQ certificates.
+Cryogenmash has required licenses from Rostekhnadzor and the Federal Space Agency and also ISO9001:2015, STO Gazprom 9001-2012, ASME and AQSIQ certificates.

 Since 1946, Cryogenmash has built more than 600 cryogenic Air separation units, more than 300 membrane units and over 2000 storage units and gasifiers.

-Cryogenmash is a modern, dynamically developing enterprise, with competitive products on the international market and, 30 percent of Cryogenmash products are delivered for export.
-In 2015, Cryogenmash revenue stood at 4,7 billion rubles.
-The company’s headquarters, with more than 1200 personnel, is in Balashikha, in the Moscow Region.
+Cryogenmash is a modern, dynamically developing enterprise, with competitive products on the international market and 30 percent of Cryogenmash products are delivered for export.
+In 2019, Cryogenmash revenue reached 9,9 billion rubles.
+The company’s headquarters, with more than 1300 personnel, is in Balashikha, in the Moscow Region.

-The company consolidates – the “Cryogenmash”, institute and machine building works, “Giprokislorod”, the leading specialized design institute and three subsidiary companies, involved in the gas business – Cryogas, Cryogenmash-Gas, and Inergas which is involved in the rare gases business.
+The company consolidates – the “Cryogenmash”, institute and machine building works, and “Giprokislorod”, the leading specialized design institute.
 The company has a representative office in China.

 Cryogenmash is a member of the OMZ Group.
 Founded in 1996, OMZ was one of Russia’s first integrated engineering and science production companies, and later became one of the largest Russian business groups.
 Our strategic financial partner is Gazprombank, a leader in the Russian banking sector and one of the top three Russian banks.